Skyrme-Faddeev Lagrangian from reformulated Georgi-Glashow model: Introduction

-In this paper, after reviewing reformulated Georgi-Glashow model \cite{Ahmad4}, we study extracting effective Lagrangians involving soliton solutions such as vortices, monopoles and Hopfions.
-These effective Lagrangians are derived by considering some constraints called vacuum conditions, and they are suitable for the lowenergy regime of the theory.
+In this paper, after reviewing the reformulated Georgi-Glashow model \cite{Ahmad4}, we study the extraction of effective Lagrangians involving soliton solutions such as vortices, monopoles and Hopfions.
+These effective Lagrangians are derived by considering some constraints called vacuum conditions.
 We had studied the appearance of both vortices and monopoles in the framework of Faddeev-Niemi decomposition previously, but we reiterate them here for the sake of completeness.
-The unprecedented part of this paper is allocated to deriving Skyrme-Faddeev Lagrangian from reformulated Georgi-Glashow model.
-Albeit, Skyrme-Faddeev Lagrangian as well as its generalizations had already obtained from pure Yang-Mills theory by complicated procedures \cite{Cho4,FN1,Shabanov1}.
+The unprecedented part of this paper is allocated to deriving Skyrme-Faddeev Lagrangian from the reformulated Georgi-Glashow model.
+Note that, the Skyrme-Faddeev Lagrangian as well as its generalizations had been already obtained from pure Yang-Mills theory by complicated procedures \cite{Cho4,FN1,Shabanov1}.
 However, in the framework of Georgi-Glashow model with new variables and considering some constraints that leads to appearance of both vortices and monopoles, we show that one can simply obtain Skyrme-Faddeev Lagrangian without any intricacy.
 Therefore, we conclude that Skyrme-Faddeev model is an effective model of reformulated Georgi-Glashow model with some constraints.
 Moreover, Skyrme-Faddeev model supports knotlike soliton solutions.
-Therefore, solitons such as vortices, monopoles and Hopfions can appear in the lowenergy limit of the reformulated Georgi-Glashow model.
+Therefore, solitons such as vortices, monopoles and Hopfions can appear in the reformulated Georgi-Glashow model.

-This paper is organized as follows: In Sec. \ref{sec2}, we review Reformulation of Georgi-Glashow model.
-In Sec. \ref{sec3}, we show how vortices and monopoles appear in reformulated Georgi-Glashow model with some constraints.
-In Sec. \ref{sec4} we obtain Skyrme-Faddeev model as a constrained Georgi-Glashow model.
+This paper is organized as follows: In Sec.
+2, we review reformulation of Georgi-Glashow model.
+In Sec.
+3, we show how vortices and monopoles appear in reformulated Georgi-Glashow model with some constraints.
+In Sec.
+4 we obtain Skyrme-Faddeev model as a constrained Georgi-Glashow model.
 Hence, Skyrme-Faddeev Lagrangian can be viewed as an effective Lagrangian of SU(2) Georgi-Glashow model and knotlike solitons as well as vortices and monopoles exist in this theory.
-Finally our conclusion comes in Sec. \ref{sec5}.
+Finally our conclusion comes in Sec.
+5.